Curriculum, Instruction & Assessment

 Required Assessments

-• Vermont Comprehensive Assessment Program (VTCAP), replaces Smarter Balanced Assessment (SBAC) starting Spring 2023
+Vermont Comprehensive Assessment Program (VTCAP), replaced Smarter Balanced Assessment (SBAC) in the Spring of 2023

 Report cards go out about 2 weeks after the end of each trimester.
 Report cards are based on academics and work habits.
 Academics are standards based.
 This means the goal is for students to get a “3” by the end of the school year.
 All content for the year will be on the report card.
 Grades align with all schools in the supervisory union.